invictus-integration/docs-ifa/dashboard/alerting.md

 This will create a rule to run every 60 minutes, scans the logs for the last 60 minutes and if the returned value is less than the threshold, it means that the flow is inactive, thus triggers the alert on Azure.

 Please note that the importjob will not increment the activity for each message that is processed for a flow.
-This simply sends a single log per hour for each flow that is active, the count might be higher than one per hour due to scaling situations and multi threaded scenarios.
+This simply sends a single log per hour for each flow that is active, the count might be higher than one per hour due to scaling situations and multi-threaded scenarios.
 The logging frequency for the importjob can be increased by reducing the following value: **FlowActivityIntervalInMinutes**.
 This can be passed to the ARM template during deployment.

 ### Invictus Error Check